janak5263/JumpCloud/README.md

 # Obtaining the Password Hashing Application
 ## Background:
 A password hashing application in Golang was implemented in this assignment by JumpCloud.
 I was assigned to create test plans, and test cases, test the application, execute the test cases, and report a defect that was purposefully left in the application.
 Here, I am presenting my test plan, Test cases, Test report, and bugs which I found while testing.
-A JSON file is created automatically for Postman.
-The scenarios are marked as "automated" under the test cases topic.
+A automated JSON file is created for Postman The scenarios are marked as "automated" under the test cases topic.

 ## Specification: